dinhdiep/MONOD2/README.md

 ```

-The resulting AUCs and confusion matrix are printed to screen while AUC curves are generated in an `Rplots.pdf` file.
+The resulting AUCs and confusion matrix are printed to screen while ROC curves are generated in an `Rplots.pdf` file.

 ```RMarkdown
 $mauc